jasp-stats/jaspNetwork/inst/help/networkanalysis.md

 ### Bootstrap options
 To investigate the stability of estimated networks, check `Bootstrap Network` underneath `Estimator`.
 Doing so will automatically bootstrap the edges of estimated network and their centrality.
 Additional options can be specified, such as the number of bootstraps and the type of bootstrap.

+#### Statistics
+- `Edges`: a plot of the bootstrapped edges of the estimated network.
+- `Centrality`: a plot of the bootstrapped centrality measures of the estimated network.

+#### Bootstrap Type
+- `Nonparameteric`: Resampling from the data with replacement.
+- `Case`: Case-dropping bootstrap (which is resampling with different subsets of the data)
+- `Node`:
+- `Parametric`:
+- `Person`:
+- `Jackknife`:

 ### Graphical options
 All options below modify the output from Network plot.
 Other figures and tables are not affected.
 To make Networks plots aesthetically pleasing, many options exist.

 #### Layout
 The layout of a network determines where the nodes are placed.
-By default the layout is set to `spring`, which implies the layout will be generated via the force-driven Fruchterman-Reingold algorithm (TODO: ref).
+By default the layout is set to `spring`, which implies the layout will be generated via the force-driven Fruchterman-Reingold algorithm.
 This algorithm can be tweaked using the `repulsion` parameter; a larger repulsion increases the distance between adjacent nodes.
 Alternatively all nodes can be displayed in a circle by selecting the `circle` layout.
 A third option is called `data`.
 Here, coordinates can be supplied for the networks.
 The data should of the format "`variableName` = `group`", similarly to `Variable Type` and the `color nodes by`.
 For example, if a variable is called "A1" and should be plotted at x-coordinate 1 this becomes: "A1 = 1".

 #### Edges
 - `Edge size`: A multiplier on edge size (i.e. 2 is twice as big).
 - `minimum`: The (absolute) minimum edge strength to be displayed.
 - `maximum`: The (absolute) minimum edge strength to be displayed.
-- `cut`:
+- `cut`: Scales the width and the saturation of the edges.
 - `show details`: If checked, `minimum`, `maximum`, and `cut` will be displayed on the network plot (if they were modified).
 - `color scheme`: What colors should be used for positive and negative edges?